facebook/docusaurus/website/docs/lifecycle-apis.md

 ## `injectHtmlTags()`

-Inject head and/or body html tags to Docusaurus generated html.
+Inject head and/or body HTML tags to Docusaurus generated HTML.

 ```typescript
 function injectHtmlTags(): {